myrrlyn/website-content/webring.md

 ---

-Back when the internet was <del>good</del> <ins>younger</ins>, people with similar sites [clustered together][wiki].
+Back when the internet was <del>good</del> <ins>younger</ins>, people with similar sites [clustered together][0].
 Between search engines and centralized social media, this practice is pretty much obsolete (but with federation, maybe it’s coming back?
 Who knows!).